MicrosoftDocs/ef-core-for-beginners/notes/part1/script.md

 The next class we're going to add will be the customer class.
 Here we're using nullable and non-nullable reference types which database fields should allow nulls and which ones shouldn't.
 Since FIRSTNAME and LASTNAME are non-nullable strings, EF Core knows that when it creates the table, those two columns should not allow nulls.

 The ADDRESS and PHONE properties, on the other hand, are nullable strings, so the database will allow nulls in those columns.
+We don't need to initialize these because they are declared as nullable.

 Finally, the last property on the class, called ORDERS, is a collection of ORDER objects.
 We haven't created the order class yet, we're going to do that in just a second.
 This is called a navigation property, and it indicates that a customer may have zero or more orders.
 This creates a one-to-many relationship in the database that gets generated.